The Optical Tube Assembly Reviewed

 The Omni XLT 150 is fairly light on accessories.
 There’s a 6×30 Finderscope, a straight-thru unit which is acceptable, though not as useful as a Right-Angle Correct Image (RACI) finderscope would be.
 I found it annoying to adjust the two-axis alignment set screws on the finder mount, and the finderscope would often lose alignment if it were bumped or moved to a different part of the sky.

-If you want to reach high power for planetary viewing, only a few good short-focus well-corrected eyepieces are available, and they’re expensive.
+If you want to reach high power for planetary viewing, only a few good short-focus, well-corrected eyepieces are available, and they’re expensive.
 Instead, you might want to use a 2x-3x Barlow and a high or medium power eyepiece.
 F/5 is tough on a lot of simple eyepiece designs like Kellners and Abbe Orthoscopics, so a Barlow can steepen the light cone and make those minimum-glass designs work better.

 Celestron sells two main accessories, a polar finderscope and a 2-axis motor drive system.
 Both are very useful if you want to use the telescope for astrophotography.
 When the motor drive is attached, the motor hand controller replaces the slow motion cables for manual slewing, and can be used for two-axis tracking.
-The polar axis scope can get you even closer to a proper alignment with polaris.
+The polar axis scope can get you even closer to a proper alignment with the polaris.

-Though celestron does not support this, it is in fact possible to use the EQ-1/EQ-2/CG2/CG3 motor drive (intended for AstroMaster/PowerSeeker telescopes), using the CG2 mounting bracket, to drive the Right Ascension axis of the telescope for rudimentary single-axis tracking.
+Though celestron does not support this, it is in fact possible to use the EQ-1/EQ-2/CG2/CG3 motor drive (intended for AstroMaster/PowerSeeker telescopes) using the CG2 mounting bracket to drive the Right Ascension axis of the telescope for rudimentary single-axis tracking.

 This telescope is not an astrograph, and it is not designed to do astrophotography.
-However, with the motor drive kit, it is possible to get short and medium exposure photographs of bright deep sky objects and stackable videos of the planets and Moon.
+However, with the motor drive kit, it is possible to get short and medium-exposure photographs of bright deep sky objects and stackable videos of the planets and Moon.

-After I sold my Omni XLT 150, the person I sold it to sent me some pictures of the planets which he took with the telescope.
+After I sold my Omni XLT 150, the person I sold it to sent me some pictures of the planets that he took with the telescope.
 Planetary images by Adam Braxton, amateur astrophotographer, used with permission.

 With the two-axis motor drive, sub-exposures in the 30-90 seconds time frame should be attainable, and by stacking multiple such exposures to reduce noise, some rudimentary deep sky and cometary astrophotos could possibly be made.
 Motorized tracking is a necessity for deep sky photography, but not so much for planetary astrophotos.
 Though a fast Newtonian is not the best choice for planetary photos, if the telescope is in very good collimation and the planet is sized correctly over the camera sensor (requiring a barlow lens), the results can be very good, and Adam’s photos are admittedly not as good as what this scope is capable of, so there is room for improvement (both for Adam, who is a beginner to this form of astrophotography, and for anyone who wants to try this for themself).